Donald J. Cohen Fellows in Developmental Neuroscience

 Millena Yohannes graduated from Cornell University in 2022 with a B.A. in Sociology and a minor in Health Inequity.
 During her undergraduate studies, she worked as a research assistant on various sociological and psychological projects, such as tracking commonalities across sexual harassment complaints reported to Title IX offices; child development through play; purpose and identity; and community development.
 She gained exposure to translational research through her work as an RA in the Purpose and Identity Processes lab, working under Drs.
 Kaylin Ratner and Anthony Burrow to explore the effect of self driven learning on the psychosocial resources of adolescents, as well as exploring how translational research and engaged scholarship can enrich research for participants.
 Just as foundational to her time at Cornell was Millena’s community engagement experiences.
 Across all four years and even after graduation, Millena worked closely as a mentor, teacher, board member, and director for youth dance education and literacy program Ballet & Books.
 She also served as an ambassador for the Einhorn Center of Community Engagement at Cornell, where she worked to communicate tenets of community-engaged learning, the importance of deliberative critical reflection, understanding place and privilege, and mutual learning to the student body.

-Millena currently serves as the Roger Glass fellow in Implementation Sciences.
+Millena currently serves as an ACCESS Fellow in Implementation Science.
 Her research goals at Marcus focus on the sustainability and adaptation of early autism interventions and implementation into community systems, especially around adaptation regarding cultural differences.
 Her current research examines early intervention use within Babies Can’t Wait, Georgia’s birth-to-three program.
 She is investigating what factors may predict child skill gain after receiving intervention, such as provider fidelity, barriers to treatment participation, and therapeutic alliance.
 Upon completing the fellowship, Millena plans to pursue an MD/MPH, remaining committed to community engagement, working with and for marginalized youth, and improving public health from the community level.